 Marshes and ponds are home to Beavers and Muskrats.
 They build lodges for shelter, the tops of which may also be used as nest sites by Canada Geese or Mute Swans.
 River Otter have been seen along Crosswicks Creek and Watson’s Creek.
 Squirrels and Chipmunks are active during the day, but other common woodland mammals such as Raccoons, Red Foxes, and Opossums are rarely seen because of their nocturnal habits.
 The presence of White-footed Mice is made evident by clumps of germinating seeds that were cached by the mice as food for winter.
 White-tailed Deer are present, but still relatively uncommon.

-Many kinds of animals contribute to a diverse Marshland fauna, some so small they are invisible to the naked eye.
+Many other kinds of animals contribute to a diverse Marshland fauna, some so small they are invisible to the naked eye.

 For lists of animal species that may be seen at the Marshland, click on the appropriate link below.